wireapp/wire-docs/src/how-to/administrate/migrate-team-features.md

  ## Configuration

- The values of the chart contains the necessary configuration options.
+ The values of the chart already contains the necessary configuration options.

  ```yaml
  job: